Running Nutrition –Training versus Racing

 Whether you’re training or racing, a good motto for hydration is “all day, every day.”
 Your hydration demands tend to stay consistent, and you need to be drinking water all day long no matter what.

-You may need to bump up your hydration routine given the intensity of your training, or if you are training in heat, but you should always be consuming water all day every day.
+You may need to bump up your hydration routine given the intensity of your training, or if you are training in the heat, but you should always be consuming water all day every day.

 If you are running for longer than 60 minutes, you’ll want to consume electrolytes during and after your run to replenish what you’re losing.